AdobeDocs/commerce-admin.en/help/getting-started/admin-unified-experience-integration-configure.md

      bin/magento admin:adobe-ims:status
      ```

     If the module is not enabled, [enable it using the Organization and credentials for the IMS integration project](../getting-started/adobe-ims-config.md#step-3-enable-the-adminadobeims-module).
-If you don't have the credentials, submit an Adobe Support ticket.
+If you don't have the credentials, [submit an Adobe Support ticket](https://experienceleague.adobe.com/docs/commerce-knowledge-base/kb/help-center-guide/magento-help-center-user-guide.html#submit-ticket).

 1. Verify that the Admin user can log into the Commerce Admin using their Adobe ID.

-   - Go the Commerce Admin URL.
+   - Go to the Commerce Admin URL.

    - If you are logged in, log out.